paulstothard/helpful_commands/README.md

 awk -F $'\t' 'NR>1{exit};{for (i = 1; i <= NF; i++) print "column " i,"is " $i}' input.tab
 ```

-### Print the types of values observed in a specific column, along with the number of times each type is observed
+### Print the values observed in a specific column, along with the number of times each value is observed

 In this example the counts for each distinct value in column **9** are printed: